DivyaAmbedkar/M1_Application_CallTaxiBooking/1_Requirements/README.md

 ## Objective
 The main objective of this project to perform a call taxi booking system application using c programming language and that ensures that the users can book the taxi as per their requirements by on to the website.
 ## Feature
+This project performs the following options as feature for booking system:
+* Create booking
+* Check booking details
+* Select pickup point and drop point
+* Select pickup time
 ## SWOT Analysis
 ### Strength
+* Used for daily transportation needs.
+* Convenience and saftey for customers.
+* Payment can be made in cashless ways, so drivers do not need to carry huge amount of cash with them.
+* Customers can get updates on taxi location and their approximate arrival time.
 ### Weakness
+* If no taxi is free at that time, booking is rejected.
 ### Opportunities
+* Customers find it convenient to book taxi without waiting on the road and refusal.
+* High level of employment and safety to the customers.
 ### Threats
+* Tough competition.
+* Demand for good drivers.
 ## 4W's and 1H
 ### Why:
 ### Where: